Top 5 Whole Life Companies for Infinite Banking

 Cash Value Performance - Not Just Early, But Overall.

 Many fledgling Infinite Bankers come seeking the Whole Life company with the highest early cash value performance.
-Remember though, the product is called “Whole Life” for a reason.
-It would be one thing if long-term performance meant waiting until your deathbed, but we find that Whole Life policies with the highest early cash value will lose their lead before even reaching the 10th policy year.
+Remember, though, the product is called “Whole Life” for a reason.
+I could understand deprioritizing long-term performance if it meant waiting until your deathbed or even retirement.

 Not only that, but their early cash value lead may only be just a few thousand dollars ahead to begin with, which later results in being hundreds of thousands of dollars behind.
 Be sure your agent is helping you measure that tradeoff before you commit to underperformance for your “Whole Life.”